awemorris/suika3/BUGS.md

 ### Analysis

 Analysis:
-- Cause 1: Mistake on STL usage
+- Cause 1: Mistake in STL usage
-    - In `D3D12EndFrame()`, `std::find()` may not find a valid entry.
+    - In `D3D12EndFrame()`, `std::find()` may fail to find a valid entry.
-    - Passing the result of `std::find()` directly to `erase()` caused assertion error inside STL.
+    - Passing the result of `std::find()` directly to `erase()` caused an assertion error inside the STL.
-- Cause 2: Mistake on D3D12 reinitialization
+- Cause 2: Mistake in D3D12 reinitialization
-    - When switching between full-screen mode and windowed mode, D3D12 will be reinitialized.
+    - When switching between full-screen mode and windowed mode, D3D12 is reinitialized.
-    - In `ReleaseAllD3D12Objects()`, `g_freeTextureBundleList` was not cleared on D3D12 reinitialization.
+    - In `ReleaseAllD3D12Objects()`, `g_freeTextureBundleList` was not cleared during D3D12 reinitialization.
-    - In `UploadTextureIfNeeded()`, `img->texture` was not NULLified when D3D12 was reinitialized.
+    - In `UploadTextureIfNeeded()`, `img->texture` was not set to `NULL` when D3D12 was reinitialized.
-    - This made inconsistency of texture management, and caused crashes.
+    - This caused inconsistency in texture management and led to crashes.
+- Cause 3: Free-after-free
+    - In `D3D12NotifyImageFree()`, a texture is added to the list `g_freeTextureBundleList`.
+    - Textures in `g_freeTextureBundleList` are freed later in `D3D12EndFrame()`.
+    - When switching between full-screen and windowed mode, the D3D12 context is recreated and textures are bulk-freed.
+    - Pointer references from `img->texture` and `TextureBundle::pTexture` intentionally remained
+      even after the texture objects themselves had been bulk-freed.
+(It is an intended way.)
+    - `D3D12NotifyImageFree()` must ignore textures created in older contexts.
+    - However, the previous implementation did not store a context ID in `TextureBundle`, so it had no way to distinguish stale texture pointers from valid ones.

 ### Patch